waterdrinkerAP/deathland/Deathland_lore.md

 -So the old man have sent a consecrated dodger after me?<br/>
 Kavadar:<br/>
 -You must be Plum'fe.
 Where are you hiding?<br/>
 -Do you really think that you will manage to defeat me, dodger?
-I am not like the rulers you met, dodger. <br/>
+I am not like the rulers you met. <br/>
 -Show yourself you shadow!<br/>
 -And what will you do if I do so?
 You are so weak that I can kill you without even rising my hand.<br/>
 -That's enough!
 Stop toying with me!<br/>